ThierrySans/CSCC09/project/index.md

 - a description of the key features that will be completed by the Beta version
 - a description of the additional features that will be complete by the Final version
 - a description of the technology stack that you will use to build and deploy it
-- a description of the top 5 technical challenges
+- a description of the top 5 technical challenges.
+Understand that a challenge is something new that you have to learn or figure out.
+Anything we have already covered in class cannot be considered as a challenge.
+Making the application work and deploying it is not a challenge but a project requirement.

 ### Beta Version